pure-symbols/.github/.levers/ast.langs/ast.levers.r/readme.md

 # [1] "a" "b" "z" "c" "d" "e" "f" "h" "y"
 ~~~

-List variables from srcs with message :
+List variables as str from srcs with message :

 ~~~ r
 c ('a + 1 - "k" * b'